MarskalGroup/faker_extensions/README.md

-  Faker:gender                   #randomly select between male and female Faker:gender('boy', 'girl')    #randomly select between boy and girl Faker:gender('boy', 'girl')    #randomly select between boy and girl Faker:gender(I18n.t('gender.male'), I18n.t('gender.female'))  #internationalization way to select gender
+  Faker:gender                   #randomly select between male and female Faker:gender('boy', 'girl')    #randomly select between boy and girl Faker:gender('grandma', 'grandpa')    #randomly select between grandma and grandpa Faker:gender(I18n.t('gender.male'), I18n.t('gender.female'))  #internationalization way to select gender
+   #Note Internationalization must be handled by calling method, fake does nothing more in this case than choose between two values

 # => returns a randomly selected  integer between p_from and p_to
 Faker::integer_range(p_from, p_to)